Ferrand's pushouts for algebraic spaces: Introduction

 \section{Introduction}

 In \cite{Fer}, D. Ferrand studied schematic pushouts of the form $Y\coprod_TZ$, where $f\:T\to Y$ is an affine morphism and $g\:T\into Z$ is a closed immersion.
 When $f$ is finite such pushout is called {\em pinching} or pinching of $Z$ with respect to $f$.
-Although studying pinchings was, probably, Ferrand's main motivation, he realized that the ``right generality", which allows one to prove all the fundamental results, is obtained by weakening the finiteness assumption on $f$ and assuming only $f$ being affine.
+Although studying pinchings was, probably, Ferrand's main motivation, he realized that the ``right generality", which allows one to prove all the fundamental results, is obtained by weakening the finiteness assumption on $f$.
+In the current paper we study the case of algebraic spaces $Y$, $Z$, and $T$ with the same assumptions on $f$ and $g$.
+We call such a triple $\calP=(T;Y,Z)$ a {\em Ferrand pushout datum}.
+If $\calP$ admits a pushout $X$ in the category of algebraic spaces such that the morphisms $Y\to X$ and $Z\to X$ are affine then $X=\coprod\calP=Y\coprod_TZ$ is called {\em Ferrand pushout}.

-The current paper is devoted to the study of pushouts of this type, that we call Ferrand's pushouts, in the case when $Y$, $Z$, and $T$ are quasi-compact and quasi-separated algebraic spaces.
-In particular, we give a sufficient condition for a Ferrand's pushout to be a scheme, and construct Ferrand's pushouts of schemes that are algebraic spaces but not schemes.